kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 A user should be able to observe that:

-- compatible claims preferentially pack onto already-locked devices,
+- compatible claims are eligible to reuse already-locked devices (alpha does not actively prefer them; affinity-aware preference lands in beta),
 - incompatible claims are filtered before bind/prepare when the scheduler has reconstructable affinity state,
 - devices with unknown legacy affinity state are conservatively excluded until